 Extracellular matrix remodeling: Healing requires replacing damaged tissue with healthy matrix like collagen and fibronectin.
 BPC-157 influences collagen fragments and interacts with bone morphogenetic proteins.
 TB-500, by mobilizing cells, helps lay down new matrix along the correct architecture.
 Together, they may coordinate more orderly repair of tendons and ligaments with less scar tissue.

 Inflammation control: Both peptides dampen excessive inflammation but through different targets.
 BPC-157 modulates the NO system, which indirectly controls inflammatory enzymes and free radicals.
-TB-500 directly lowers pro-inflammatory cytokines like IL-6 and TNF-α while downregulating NF-κB and matrix metalloproteinase (MMP) activity.
-TB-500 also has antifibrotic effects that minimize scar formation.
+TB-500 directly lowers pro-inflammatory cytokines like IL-6 and TNF-α while downregulating NF-κB and matrix metalloproteinase activity, and its antifibrotic effects minimize scar formation on top of that.
 Using them together keeps inflammation in check from multiple angles while promoting repair.

 Cell migration and survival: TB-500 drives fibroblasts, endothelial cells, and keratinocytes toward injury sites.
 BPC-157 makes those sites more hospitable through growth factor signaling and antioxidant activity.
 One mobilizes the repair crews, the other makes sure they have what they need when they arrive.